 Frequently Asked Vegan Health Questions

-Are you looking to become vegan and unsure of how to start?
-Are you already vegan but not sure if you are making healthy choices?
-Maybe you just have a few questions to get you headed on the right path.
-You are not alone.
-Good nutrition isn’t easy, it requires healthy habits and making informed choices.
-That’s where I come in.
-I’ve partnered with Anya Todd RD, LD – a registered dietitian who specializes in vegan nutrition – to put together a list of the most common and frequently asked questions about vegan health.
+Do you want to live vegan but are unsure of where to start?
+Are you already vegan but not sure if you’re making healthy choices?
+Maybe you have a few questions to get you headed on the right path.
+You’re not alone.

-Protein is a big subject- be sure to check out the guide below for absolutely everything you need to know about getting quality protein from plants.
+Protein is a big subject.
+Visit the Vegan Protein Primer for everything you need to know about getting quality protein from plants.

 2. Do Vegans Need to Take a Vitamin B12 Supplement?